pedrovjesus/CRUDius/README.md

-# 🔧 CRUDius (Beta)
+# 🔧 CRUDius (Alpha)

 <p align="center">
   <img src="./assets/crudius1.png" alt="Logo do Projeto" width="180"/>
 </p>

-Crudius is a Node.js-based API designed to **automatically generate CRUD boilerplate code** using Express.js and TypeScript.
+Crudius is a Node.js-based API designed to **automatically generate CRUD boilerplate code**.
 It's aimed at accelerating the development of RESTful APIs by generating code from a JSON schema.

-> ⚠️ This project is in **beta stage** and under active development.
+> ⚠️ This project is in **Alpha stage** and under active development.

+With CRUDius, you can build a full backend MVP in seconds, giving you freedom to focus on the frontend or other parts of your project.
 ---

 ## 📦 Features